Globalization and capital formation in Nigeria

 [18] Ameer W, Sohag K, Xu H, Halwan MM.
 The impact of OFDI and institutional quality on domestic capital formation at the disaggregated level: Evidence for developed and emerging countries.
 Sustainability.
 2020; 12(9): 1-18.

-Mbaluku GN.
-Impact of foreign direct investment on domestic capital formation: An empirical investigation for Kenya being a thesis submitted to the School of Economics for the award of Master of Science Degree in Economics.
-Nairobi: University of Nairobi; 2012.
+[19] Mbaluku GN.
+The impact of foreign direct investment on domestic capital formation: An empirical investigation for Kenya: 1970-2009 [Master’s thesis].
+University of Nairobi; 2012.

 [21] Kanu S. I, Ozurumba BA.
 Capital Formation and Economic Growth in Nigeria.
 Global Journal of Human-Social Science: E Economics.
 2015; 14(4): 42-58.